marinimau/public_administration_blockchain_certified_document_sharing/README.md

 * Document creation and update (by version creation)
 * Public and private documents: if a document is private citizen must have read permission
 * Document version inherits permissions from document
-* Pa management: an operator can update (create versions) only for documents owned by his PA, an operator can view only public documents or private documents (if they are owned by his pa)
+* Pa management: an operator can update (create versions) only for documents owned by his PA, an operator can view only public documents or private documents (if they are owned by his PA)
 * Automatic document SC and document version (transaction in the document SC) deploy
 * Automatic fingerprint validation in download phase.
 * SC operator authentication based on whitelist
+* Citizen can add to favorites documents

 ## OpenApi documentation

 The documentation is available at ```http://127.0.0.1:8000/documentation/```.

 Note that only endpoints accessible with current authorization are shown:
 * if you are unauthorized you see only public endpoints
 * if you are authorized as citizen you see public + citizen endpoints
 * if you are authorized as pa operator you see public + operator endpoints